 - A way to flash a micro SD card on your computer

-Note: this project has only been tested with these components, but if you are confident with making, parts can be changed for others.
+Note: this project has only been tested with these components.

 Step 2: 3D Printing the Shell